erenYeager98/Picamera2/appV3_with_ID/instructions_to_setup_rustdesk.md

+# Setup on Raspberry pi A

-## Set a permanent password on Ras A upon running it once.
+## 1. Set a permanent password on Ras A upon running it once.
 ```
 rustdesk --password 123456
 ```

-## Open this file
+## 2. Open this file

 ```
 sudo nano /boot/config.txt